toaderflorin/florintoader/_posts/2017-12-16-rationality.markdown

 The activation thresholds in the neurons making up our brains are largely evolutionary dependent and here's the thing: they have evolved to err strongly on the side of false positives because mistakenly taking something moving in a bush for a lion is harmless, but actually missing the silhouette of a lion would have been fatal.
 Which means we have a propensity to see patterns where there aren't any.

 <i>
-This also includes creating elaborate explanations like religion beliefs and superstitions.
+This also includes creating elaborate explanations like religious beliefs and superstitions.
 </i>

 ### The Triune Brain Theory